ncatlab/nlab-content/pages/3/1/0/7/7013/content.md

 ###### Proof
 Since [[left adjoints]] preserve colimits, the first condition implies the second.
 The converse holds by the [[adjoint functor theorem]] since each slice of $C$ is locally presentable.

 Suppose $M$ is a right proper Cisinski model category.
 Then pullback along a fibration preserves cofibrations (since they are the monomorphisms) and weak equivalences (since $M$ is right proper).
-Since $M$ is a locally cartesian closed 1-category, pullback also has a right adjoint, so it is a [[Quillen adjunction|left Quillen functor]], and hence preserves [[homotopy colimits]].
-Thus the third condition implies the second.
+Since $M$ is a locally cartesian closed 1-category, pullback also has a right adjoint, so it is a [[Quillen adjunction|left Quillen functor]]; thus the fourth condition implies the third.
+Since left Quillen functors preserve homotopy colimits, the third condition implies the second.

-Clearly the fourth condition implies the third, so it suffices to show that the second condition implies the fourth.
+Clearly the fifth condition implies the fourth, so it suffices to show that the second condition implies the fifth.
 For that, see [this blog comment](http://golem.ph.utexas.edu/category/2012/05/the_mysterious_nature_of_right.html#c041306) by [[Denis-Charles Cisinski]].

 =--